BrendonOS/minecraft-bedrock-test-bench/README.md

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Logo by [ZedCee](https://github.com/ZedCee) - *All rights resvered, copy and reuse of the logo is forbidden.*